An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality: Geometric flows for hypersurfaces

 \section{Geometric flows for hypersurfaces}

 As mentioned above, the proof of Theorem \ref{main} uses the inverse mean curvature flow recently studied by Gerhardt \cite{G2} \cite{G3}; see also \cite{D}.
 As a preparation for the argument, let us start by considering a closed, isometrically immersed hypersurface $\Sigma\subset\mathbb H^{n}$ with unit normal $\xi$.
-We denote by $g$ and $b$ the metric and second fundamental form of $\Sigma$, respectively.
+As usual, we denote by $g_1$ both the standard metric on $\mathbb H^n$ and its restriction to $\Sigma$.
+Also, $b$ is the second fundamental form of $\Sigma$.
+For simplicity we set $D=\nabla_{g_1}$.
 Thus, if $X$ and $Y$ are vector fields tangent to $\Sigma$,

 where

 is the shape operator.
 As before, we denote by $\kappa=(\kappa_1,\cdots,\kappa_{n-1})$ the principal curvature vector of $\Sigma$, so that

 is the {\em mean curvature}.
 It follows from the Cauchy-Schwarz inequality that